juarezr/solrcopy/README.md

     -q, --query <f1:val1 AND f2:val2>    Solr Query for filtering which documents are removed in the core.
 Use '*:*' for excluding all documents in the core.
 There are no way of recovering excluded docs.
-Use with caution and check twice -f, --flush <mode>                   Wether to perform a commits of transaction log after removing the documents [default: soft]  [possible values: none, soft, hard] --log-level <level>              What level of detail should print messages [default: info]  [possible values: off, error, warn, info, debug, trace]
+Use with caution and check twice -f, --flush <mode>                   Whether to perform a commits of transaction log after removing the documents [default: soft]  [possible values: none, soft, hard] --log-level <level>              What level of detail should print messages [default: info]  [possible values: off, error, warn, info, debug, trace]